 Co-development process

 The co-development process took the form of successive workshops involving people with IEI-EMF, researchers and professional facilitators of the Wallonia e-health Living Lab (WeLL, Liège).
-They are experts in the integration of end-users in developing innovations in the health sector, having no prior knowledge of IEI-EMF.
+The faciliators are experts in the integration of end-users in developing innovations in the health sector, having no prior knowledge of IEI-EMF.
 Their intervention was decided to ensure that researchers would not influence participants' decisions.
 Preparatory meetings were held with the researchers to clarify the basic scientific requirements.

 The aims of the workshops were threefold: to verify the extent to which participants with IEI-EMF accepted the preliminary decisions, to allow them expressing their opinions on other study characteristics and to identify convergences and divergences in their thoughts, needs and expectations.